-The Jeep has evolved during the years covered by this kit (1972 to 1981).
+The Jeep has evolved during the years covered by this kit (1972 to 1991).
 Although these kits are engineered to work on all model years, your vehicle may deviate somewhat in general arrangement and general controls.
+Obviously an engine with a one-barrel carburetor will have to be updated with a later model intake manifold.
+Different harness designs are available for CJ models, and 1986 and later Wranglers.
+The engineering and emission test mule for this kit was a 1990 Wrangler.

-NOTE: You may choose to install the Oxygen sensor described in paragraph 4 of the component installation instructions first, if it is to be done by an outside source.
+NOTE: On pre 1981(non-computer controlled or aftermarket exhaust) vehicles you may choose to install the Oxygen sensor described in paragraph 4 of the component installation instructions first, if it is to be done by an outside source.

 - 1. Raise hood to allow access to top of engine, and disconnect the battery - 2.
-Most Jeeps are tall enough to simply crawl underneath without raising the vehicle.
-If not jack up rear of Jeep and support with jack stands.
-Raise vehicle high enough to allow access to the frame rail and main fuel line to enable fuel pump installation, at or below mid-level of fuel tank, and conveniently locate your spot in the frame rail.
-Fuel pump install instructions will be discussed later.
-Fuel lines usually run down the frame rail on the side opposite the exhaust system, if possible.
+Most Jeeps are tall enough to just simply crawl underneath without raising the vehicle.
+If not jack up left side of Jeep and support with jack stands.
+Raise high enough to allow access to the LH frame rail and main fuel line to enable fuel pump installation in this location.
+Some earlier model Jeeps will require the right side of the vehicle to be raised for pump access.
+Fuel lines usually run down the frame rail on opposite side of the exhaust system.

-REMOVAL OF NON-REQUIRED PARTS FROM CARBURETED ENGINE
+REMOVAL OF NON-REQUIRED PARTS FROM CARBURETEDENGINE

 - a.
-Remove and discard\retain the air cleaner.
-(If you live in a cold climate, you may choose to retain the factory air cleaner to keep the exhaust-heated feature, which may prevent or reduce throttle blade icing.
-You will then need to space it up enough to clear the throttle linkage).
-Some models may retain factory air cleaner if possible, or use an after-market open element air cleaner assembly. - b.
-Remove all vacuum lines and connectors from carburetor, only 2 will be reconnected as indicated by an asterisk: - Idle solenoid vacuum line, if equipped. - Carburetor bowl vent line to canister (plug canister nipple) - PCV/Canister vacuum line - Thermal vacuum switch (CTO) and distributor advance vacuum line - c.
-Remove and discard the fuel line and filter from fuel pump to carburetor. - d.
-Disassemble remaining vacuum lines and air pump hoses and the following emission controls: - AIR pump, diverter valve, and AIR injector manifolds and tubes.
-Holes in exhaust manifolds can be plugged by using short 9/16-18 cap screws with copper washers to seal. - Transmission controlled spark solenoid (if present). - Heat tube from intake manifold to right side of carburetor. - Distributor CTO vacuum control (located in thermostat housing). - e.
 Remove the mechanical fuel pump from the carbureted engine.
+Install the supplied fuel pump block off plate and gasket from your kit. - b.
+Remove and discard the air cleaner (Thermostatic Air Cleaner System-THERMAC).

+- c.
+Remove all vacuum lines and connectors from carburetor, only 2 will be reconnected as indicated by an asterisk: \

+- Idle solenoid vacuum line

+- 4in.
+Hg (beige) vacuum switch connector

+- Carburetor bowl vent line to canister (plug canister nipple)

+- PCV/Canister vacuum line \

+- Thermal vacuum switch and distributor advance vacuum line \

+- Stepper motor connector

+- WOT switch connector

+- Electric choke heater connector

+- Throttle return spring

+- d.
+Remove and discard the fuel line and filter from fuel pump to carburetor.

+- e.
+Disassemble remaining vacuum lines and air pump hoses, if so equipped, and the following emission controls:

+- Upstream check valve, and Downstream check valve, pulse AIR system or air pump on early models and diverter valve.

+- Decel valve and bracket

+- 4 & 10 in. vacuum switch assembly

+- PCV solenoid

+- Knock sensor

+- Upstream, Downstream & Idle solenoid bracket

+- Air cleaner stud bracket- (from rocker cover)

+- Throttle return spring bracket

+- Fuel line bracket on block

-Install the supplied fuel pump block off plate and gasket from your kit. - f.
-Remove fuel and vapor return line from Jeep fuel filter to the point where it attaches to metal return line.
+- f.
+Remove fuel and vapor return line from Jeep fuel filter to the point where it attaches to metal return line on driver's side of Jeep.

 - g.
 Remove the carburetor.
-Make sure the carburetor-mounting surface is clean and free of any gasket material.
+Make sure the carburetor- mounting surface is clean and free of any gasket material.
 Cover open manifold to keep out debris.
-When finished, your engine should look like (FIGURE 1). - h.
-Remove main fuel line from support brackets along the frame rail from transmission shield forward. - i.
-Using fuel pump and filter assembly as a measuring guide; Cut main fuel line (with a pipe cutter), at the rear location of the fuel pump assembly, use your better judgment, and discard forward line.
+When finished, your engine should look like FIGURE 1.

+- h.
+Remove main fuel line from support brackets along the frame rail on the driver's side of vehicle.
+Earlier models will remove main fuel line support brackets from top of frame rail near oil filter and under passenger side of vehicle.

+- i.
+Cut main fuel line (with a pipe cutter) approximately 2" back of the rear side of the transmission shield, and discard forward line.
 Be sure to have some sort of plug to temporarily seal off the fuel line, until fuel pump is installed, fuel will continue to leak if not plugged.